PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 }
 ```

 This works pretty well, you don't need any globalising here.
-But say, you're using SCSS, and your `.header` is nested in another selectors 👇
+But say, you're using SCSS, and your `.header` is nested in other selectors 👇

 ```scss
 .container {